Silverellion/java-component-shop/README.md

 2. accountStatus needs to be added like in trangThai: A(Active)/I(Inactive) <- we check for a single char for this in MSSQL
 3. in PnlCaiDat, changing the system theme/UI/Appearance (Dark/Light mode) seems to be out of scope for now, so, we will only focus on letting the employee changing the username/password/dia chi/SDT/Dia chi.

+Instruction:
+- After cloning the project, remember to put  the mssql-jdbc_auth-12.10.0.x64.dll into C:\Users\<YourUser>\.jdks\openjdk-24\bin